composablesys/wish-you-were-fast/reuse23/Engine_Log.md

 ### Wasmer

-Following the instructions of the [Wasmer Repo](https://github.com/wasmerio/wasmer), execute the following code (no dependencies required).
+Clone the [Wasmer Repo](https://github.com/wasmerio/wasmer) into your home directory.
+Following the instructions of the repo, execute the following code (no dependencies required).
 ```
 $ curl https://get.wasmer.io -sSfL | sh
 ```